-For more than six years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
-The UN Office for the Coordination of Humanitarian Affairs estimates that there are as many as 700,000 internally displaced persons (IDPs) spread across government and SPLM-N controlled territory in the two states, while nearly 280,000 people have fled to neighboring countries.
+For more than six and a half years the Sudanese Armed Forces (SAF) and armed rebels of the Sudan People's Liberation Movement-North (SPLM-N) have been engaged in armed hostilities in South Kordofan and Blue Nile states.
+The UN Office for the Coordination of Humanitarian Affairs estimates that there are as many as 90,000-545,000 internally displaced persons (IDPs) spread across government and SPLM-N controlled territory in the two states, while nearly 300,000 people have fled to neighboring countries.
 The government of Sudan prohibits access to South Kordofan and Blue Nile and systematically obstructs aid from reaching vulnerable civilians.
 Despite a significant decline in fighting during 2017, recurring armed conflict poses a threat to civilians in Darfur, South Kordofan and Blue Nile.

-The government continues to systematically obstruct the AU-UN hybrid peacekeeping force in Darfur (UNAMID), tasked with a civilian protection mandate, from carrying out human rights monitoring.
+Despite progress in curbing armed violence, the government continues to systematically obstruct the AU-UN hybrid peacekeeping force in Darfur (UNAMID), tasked with a civilian protection mandate, from carrying out human rights monitoring.
 Since 2008 more than 70 UNAMID peacekeepers have also been killed.

 The government has a history of perpetrating atrocities in Darfur, South Kordofan and Blue Nile.
 Previous attacks on civilian areas by the SAF and SPLA-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.
 The government and SPLA-N have consistently defied external pressure to hold perpetrators of these atrocities accountable.